MichelePardini/fio_test_cvo/README.md

 If you're not looking for a specific target_IO but you want to max out the instance, then leave 16 and assess.

+The last parameter to change is 'directory' , you can see the default is

+> directory=/dataset

+This will need to be changed to match your mount point.
+Since you will use the same file on all clients it's better to create the same mount point name on all.
+Save the changes and copy the file on all clients in the /fio directory

+## Creating the WSS

+Login into each client and run the fio command

+> #> cd /fio
+> #>./fio create_dataset.fio

+Once completed you will get the classic FIO report, but in this case it's not relevant, you can ignore it.
+You should have created the WSS on each volume.
+You can double check running 'ls' on all clients.

 ## Description of the workload types<br/>

 w1) OLTP : 8k random rx/wr, 80% rx - 20% write<br/>
 w2) Analytics: 16k random rx/wr, 50% rx - 50% write<br/>
-w3) Sequential read: 64k sequential read<br/>
+w3) Sequential read: 100% 64k sequential read<br/>
-w4) Sequential write: 64k sequential write<br/>
+w4) Sequential write: 100% 64k sequential write<br/>
-w5) 4k random reads (optional)<br/>
+w5) 4k random reads: 100% 4k random reads<br/>

-## Preparing the Clients

-Assuming we're using Linux clients, you will need some packages on top of FIO.
-If you're using AWS you can run the script https://github.com/MichelePardini/fio_test_cvo/blob/master/aws_user_data_script.txt in the User Data when deploying the EC2 instances.
-This script will run some automatic updates plus cloning FIO from github.
-Besides these tasks, some manual steps are also required.
-I always loging as root on these clients

-1) For FIO (assuming /fio as install dir)<br/>
-  > cd /fio<br/>
-  > ./configure<br/>
-  > make<br/>
-  > make install<br/>

-  fio will be located in /usr/local/bin

-2) To have FIO in PATH, this is only for AWS version of CentOS, for other you can use the standard procedure
-  > sudo su<br/>
-  > vi /root/.bashrc<br/>
-  add PATH=$PATH:/usr/local/bin<br/>
-  save and exit<br/>
-  > export PATH<br/>

 ## Running the workloads

+First, you have to edit the fio workload confifuration file and change the 'directory' parameter to match your mount point name, like already done to create the WSS.
+Once done copy the file on all clients in the /fio directory.

-You should have SSH open to all your Linux clients, then you can run - at the same time - the fio command for the desired workload
+You should have SSH open to all your Linux clients, then you can run - at the same time - the fio command for the desired workload, for instance if you want to run 4k random

+> #> cd /fio
+> #>./fio 4k_random.fio

+This will run for ~28 minutes.
+At the end of each run you will get a report on the console of your Clients.
+If you want to save this report either you can copy paste or you can run something like this

-#>./fio
+> #>./fio 4k_random.fio > /tmp/4k_report_client1.log

+So the report will be saved into a text file that you can check out later.
+In the report you will have the most important information about the client stats, such avg rx/wr latency and avg rx/wr TPUT.

+In this page https://tobert.github.io/post/2014-04-17-fio-output-explained.html you will find all the info on how to read the FIO output